dirigeants/klasa/guides/Getting Started/UnderstandingSettingGateway.md

 ## Add a key to the guild configuration's schema if it doesn't exist.

-In [Klasa-Pieces](https://github.com/dirigeants/klasa-pieces/), specially, some pieces require a key from the configuration to work, however, the creator of the pieces does not know if the user who downloads the piece has it, so this function becomes is useful in this case.
+In [Klasa-Pieces](https://github.com/dirigeants/klasa-pieces/), specially, some pieces require a key from the configuration to work, however, the creator of the pieces does not know if the user who downloads the piece has it, so this function becomes useful in this case.

 ```javascript
 async () => {